One Day Agency: Advertising and Marketing Agency

 View Original

-Below the Line (BTL) Marketing: A Comprehensive Guide
+What is Below The Line (BTL) Marketing?
+A Comprehensive Guide

 Below-the-line (BTL) marketing is all about creating targeted advertising campaigns that engage specific segments of your audience.
 Instead of casting a wide net like ATL marketing, BTL focuses on precision and direct engagement, using channels like direct mail, events, sponsorships, digital marketing, and social media campaigns to communicate in a more personalized way.